-- 1. The time frames specified herein for completion of the recreational improvements in "Parcel C" shall be the later or ten (10) months after the Applicant has received approval from Nassau County for the plans for the improvements required to be constructed by the applicant or the time specified in the Phasing and Timing section on the following page. - 2.
-The improvements triggered in the phasing schedule defined in this PUD shall be included with the correlating Final Development Plan and Site Engineering Plan which causes the respective threshold to be tripped. - 3.
-To off-set impacts to the public park system and meet the intent of the development program the Applicant shall provide public recreational amenities as described in this PUD and the conceptual design of Parcel C as depicted in Figure 12 on page 18. - 4.
-If no improvements are made within Parcel C within a ten (10) year period from approval of the Nassau Crossing PUD.
-Ownership of Parcel C shall revert back to the Applicant. - 5.
-Nothing herein shall prohibit contributions by other developers within the WBD from constructing or causing to be constructed amenities within the park. - 6.
-Parcel C shall be dedicated via an instrument approved by the County Attorney prior to the approval of the first Final Development Plan for Parcel A. The instrument conveying title to the land shall include provisions which limits the use of Parcel C to public recreation and community based social purposes.
-A separate agreement between Nassau County and the Applicant will be executed prior to the Final Development Plan which includes a portion of Parcel C. The agreement will address the ten (10) year reverter clause and management/maintenance responsibilities and development limitations of Parcel C. - 7.
-Within Parcel A, the Applicant may construct or cause to be constructed tot-lots, picnic areas, gazebos, manicured lawns for free play when combined with benches, shelters and walking paths and/or any other recreational amenity for private use of residents with Parcel A.
+The time frames specified herein for completion of the recreational improvements in "Parcel C" shall be the later or ten (10) months after the Applicant has received approval from Nassau County for the plans for the improvements required to be constructed by the applicant or the time specified in the Phasing and Timing section on the following page.

+For Phase 1 improvements in Parcel C, the Site Engineering Plan for the correlating improvements in Parcel C shall be approved by the Development Review Committee of Nassau County prior to the Board of County Commissioners approving the first final plat within the Nassau Crossing PUD.
+For all other phases, 7the improvements triggered in the phasing schedule defined in this PUD shall be included with the correlating Final Development Plan and Site Engineering Plan which causes the respective threshold to be tripped.

+To off-set impacts to the public park system and meet the intent of the development program the Applicant shall provide public recreational amenities as described in this PUD and the conceptual design of Parcel C as depicted in Figure 12 on page 18.

+4. If no improvements are made within Parcel C within a ten (10) year period from approval of the Nassau Crossing PUD, Ownership of Parcel C shall revert back to the Applicant.

+5. Nothing herein shall prohibit contributions by other developers within the WBD from constructing or causing to be constructed amenities within the park.

+6. Parcel C shall be dedicated via an instrument approved by the County Attorney prior to the Board of County Commissioners approving the first final plat within the Nassau Crossing PUD approval of the first Final Development Plan for Parcel A. The instrument conveying title to the land shall include provisions which limits the use of Parcel C to public recreation and community based social purposes.
+A separate agreement between Nassau County and the Applicant will be executed prior to the Board of County Commissioners approving the first final plat within the Nassau Crossing PUD Final Development Plan which includes a portion of Parcel C. The agreement will address the ten (10) year reverter clause and management/maintenance responsibilities and development limitations of Parcel C.

+7. Within Parcel A, the Applicant may construct or cause to be constructed tot-lots, picnic areas, gazebos, manicured lawns for free play when combined with benches, shelters and walking paths and/or any other recreational amenity for private use of residents with Parcel A.